Autodesk eyes further growth from manufacturing, 3D designs

 Companies are slowly beginning to move to cloud designs, which Blum believes will be significant for Autodesk in the future.
 “We’re in the first inning of the ball game,” he said.

-As part of growth in cloud, Autodesk believes its Israeli research and development center can help.
+As part of growth in cloud, Autodesk believes its Israeli research and development centre can help.
 Blum said the company aims to grow its research and development operations in Israel.

-Autodesk is also seeking to reduce piracy and target smaller businesses who cannot afford its software by offering rental licenses.
+Autodesk is also seeking to reduce piracy and target smaller businesses who cannot afford its software by offering rental licences.